patrickrobert186/08-Project1/README.md

 Create a scenario:  Given Gas price data and we have customer prices as well.
 Need to develop proof of concept.
 Asked us to answer a series of questions
 Group analysis by states into region
 How do prices compare to historical averages in state?
-How do prices compare to other states?
+How do prices compare to other surrounding states?
 How do prices compare to national averages?
 How do prices correlate to commercial gas prices locally?
 How do prices correctate NatGas nationallly?